aquasecurity/trivy/docs/docs/misconfiguration/custom/index.md

     - MAY include the group name such as `kubernetes` for clarity
         - Group name has no effect on policy evaluation

+`import data.lib.result` (optional)
+:   - MAY be defined if you would like to embellish your result(s) with line numbers and code highlighting

 `__rego_metadata__` (optional)
 :   - SHOULD be defined for clarity since these values will be displayed in the scan results